balfieri/aws/README.md

 </pre>

 <p>
-Create 1 on-demand instance using master instance type, etc:</p>
+Create 1 on-demand instance using master instance type, etc.  Note that this does not clone the master instance's root drive, so this is normally used to create a different master instance or miscellaneous instance:</p>

 <pre>
 create_inst